 We removed seeds from the petri dishes once germination occurred (radicle > 1.5 mm long).
-At the end of the experiment, we cut open non-germinated seeds under the binocular to visually assess if they were empty, infected, or normal.
+At the end of the experiment, we cut open non-germinated seeds under the binocular stereoscope to visually assess if they were empty, infected, or normal.
 We considered seeds with white and firm embryos viable (Baskin and Baskin, 2014).
 We removed empty or infected seeds as well as populations with zero germination or with less than 25 % of viable seeds (N = 14, assuming experimental conditions did not successfully break dormancy or the seed quality during collection was not optimal) for further analysis.
 The experiment was terminated after 14 months (July 2021 - September 2022).
 The final dataset consisted of the raw scoring data for 95 seed lots of 54 species from 21 taxonomic families.
 A total of 10,816 viable seeds were used in the experiment.

 Germination traits

 We defined seven traits to describe germination phenology (Table 1) and synthesize the patterns observed in the experiments, also considering their functional ecological significance in the alpine ecosystem.
-The first four traits the phenological season: autumn and summer germination consider specific periods measured in Julian calendar dates, and they are equal between incubators.
+The first four traits concern the phenological season: autumn and summer germination consider specific periods measured in Julian calendar dates, and they are equal between incubators.
 Specific thermal thresholds define winter and spring germination, and they differ between incubators; winter germination period covers from the last germination score before winter (T mean < 3.5 ºC) until T mean > 2 ºC, and spring germination includes from T mean > 2ºC until summer solstice (24th of June) (Fig. 2 bottom).
 We also calculated two traits related to germination speed: time to reach 50% germination (T50) and Environmental heat sum (EHS) to reflect how many days and accumulated degrees (ºC) the seeds experienced when reaching 50% germination (N = 68).
-Both measures were calculated by fitting a linear model between the two checks before and after reaching 50% germination to calculate the date and the number of days from sowing to T50.
+Both measures were calculated by fitting a linear model between the two checks before and after reaching 50% germination to calculate the predicted date and the number of days from sowing to T50.
 We finally considered total germination, calculated as the accumulated germination at the end of the experiment.

 Field sowing

-We complemented the laboratory experiments with field sowing to germination phenology in natural communities.
-For each study , we selected six species relatively dominant in the communities and represent different taxonomic families.
-The seeds were sown in two sampling sites for each , in local microclimatic conditions identified as snowbed and fellfield within each site.
+We complemented the laboratory experiments with field sowing to represent germination phenology in natural communities.
+For each study community, we selected six species relatively dominant in the communities and represent different taxonomic families.
+The seeds were sown in two sampling sites for each community, in local microclimatic conditions identified as snowbed and fellfield within each site.
 To do this, we used temperature data from an additional sampling of 20 data loggers (Thermochron, iButton, Newbury, UK; accuracy: +/- 0.5 ºC from -10 ºC to +65 ºC, resolution: 0.5 ºC, records every 4 hours) placed in the surroundings of each target community from 2021 to 2022.
 The two microclimatic conditions were easily recognizable from these data since snowbed microsites showed long snow cover and fellfield microsites had freezing temperatures in winter.
-In each microsite (n = 8; 2 conditions x 2 sites x 2 ), we allocated 30 seeds from each species into mesh bags (3 replicate 10 seeds each) and buried them 3-5 cm deep in the soil.
-We sowed the bags in late September () and early October (temperate when temperatures were low enough to not trigger germination and programmed two retrieval times after winter period: one in early spring (one month within snowmelt) and one in late autumn (within one month of first snowfall).
-After retrieval, we counted the germinated seeds under the binocular in the laboratory and estimated their germination phenology in the field.
+In each microsite (n = 8; 2 conditions x 2 sites x 2 communities), we allocated 30 seeds from each species into mesh bags (3 replicate 10 seeds each) and buried them 3-5 cm deep in the soil.
+We sowed the bags in late September (mediterranean community) and early October (temperate community), when temperatures were low enough to not trigger germination and programmed two retrieval times after winter period: one in early spring (one month within snowmelt) and one in late autumn (within one month of first snowfall).
+After retrieval, we counted the germinated seeds under the binocular stereoscope in the laboratory and estimated their germination phenology in the field.

 Statistical analysis